samaddico/simple-server/README.md

 - GO installation
 - Your IDE

-### Running application locally
+### Running the application locally
 - Change directory to project directory
 - Build docker image with :
  `docker build -t simple-server:latest .`
 - Run the image  with :
   `docker run -p 8080:8080 simple-server:latest`

-Run the application, and hit http://localhost:8080 to make sure it is running
+- The application should be accessible on http://localhost:8080.